-3 The HIV testing algorithm is provided in the SSP Manual.
+3 The HIV testing algorithm is provided in the protocol, Section 3.1.
 If HIV rapid testing is indicated, this testing may be performed in the clinic or the laboratory.
 At least one HIV test must be available the same day as sample collection and before product is administered.